shabegom/obsidian-reference-count/README.md

 # Obsidian Block Reference Counts
 **By shabegom**

+**I would definitely check out [Strange New Worlds](https://github.com/TfTHacker/obsidian42-strange-new-worlds) instead of this plugin.
+Strange New Worlds seems a lot niced.**

 ## Known Issues
 There are some known problems with this plugin.
 I don't have time to address them.
 PRs welcome:
 - [#49](https://github.com/shabegom/obsidian-reference-count/issues/49) People report that this plugin causes lag in their vault.
 It seems to impact vaults with a large amount of references.
 There are a couple of settings to try and reduce the amount of indexing that happens.